mypreview/Conj/docs/translating-with-poedit.md

 ![Translating With Poedit](img/translating-with-poedit.png)

 After you have installed Poedit, select **Create new translation** option in Poedit welcome screen and browse yours computer for a local copy of the **.pot** file for Conj theme.
-You should be able to find it in the folder named languages within the Conj theme folder.
+You should be able to find it in the folder named languages within the the theme folder.

 You will be prompted with the option **Language of the translation**.
 Start typing the language and Poedit will fill it in for you.
 After you have entered the language, open a set of parentheses and enter the name of the country.